ani2646/Movie-Talks/README.md

-## CineMatch
+## movieTalks

-CineMatch is a movie recommendation system that suggests what films you should watch next based on your preferences and viewing history.
+movieTalks is a movie recommendation system that suggests what films you should watch next based on your preferences and viewing history.

 ## Contributors:
 * Akshat Goyal